-The agency problem is debatable in emerging economies and can therefore influence the effectiveness of managerial decisions about the use of debt in these countries (Ghorbani & Salehi, 2021).
-According to (al Farooque et al., 2020), emerging market countries have high agency problems.
-Indonesia is one of the emerging market countries (Jin & Kim, 2021).
-Agency problems in a company can be minimized by creating corporate governance that has good mechanisms and good conditions will encourage the use of effective debt financing.
+The issues regarding agency problem are debatable in emerging economies and therefore will be able to influence the effectiveness of managerial decisions in the use of debt financing for these countries (Ghorbani & Salehi, 2021).
+According to (al Farooque et al., 2020), emerging market countries have high agency problems and Indonesia is one of the emerging market countries (Jin & Kim, 2021).
+Agency problems in a company can be minimized by practicing a good corporate governance in which will encourage the use of effective debt financing.
 The existence of a good corporate governance situation can also have a good influence on financial leverage with company performance.
-However, a moderating effect of corporate governance in minimizing agency problems in the use of debt has received less attention.
-(Ghorbani & Salehi, 2021) suggest ownership structure and board structure as the main characteristics of corporate governance in emerging markets.
+However, moderating the effect of corporate governance in minimizing agency problems in the use of debt has received less attention.
+(Ghorbani & Salehi, 2021) suggest the ownership structure and board structure as the main characteristics of corporate governance in emerging markets.
 According to Barros et al. (2020) a board structure can help reduce agency problems.
 The ownership structure and corporate governance mechanism that can reduce agency problems (Feng et al., 2020)